johnsinco/summer-fun/README.md

 #### Players
 Players are participants, ie the kids. they have a name and activities
 - GET/POST/PUT/DELETE /players

-GET /player/{id}  -- player by id
+- GET /player/{id}  -- player by id

+#### Challenges
+Challenges are activities the kids try to complete to earn points
-POST /player/{id}/challenges -- add a challenge to a player GET /player/{id}/challenges -- get all player challenges PUT /player{id}/challenge/{id} -- update progress for a challenge
+- POST /player/{id}/challenges -- add a challenge to a player
+- GET /player/{id}/challenges -- get all player challenges
+- PUT /player/{id}/challenge/{id} -- update progress for a challenge

+#### Organization
+The org the parents signed up thru has a list of players and leaderboard
+- GET/POST/PUT/DELETE /org
+- GET /org/{id}/players
+- GET /org/{id}/leaderboard